HitanshuGupta/CURD_MEAN_WEBAPP_DEPLOYMENT/README.md

 **I've encounter issues during deployment, check these common fixes we identified:**

 ### 1\.
 Browser Error: net::ERR_CONNECTION_REFUSED (on localhost:8080)
-Issue: The Angular app tries to connect to localhost:8080 for API calls.
+**Issue:** The Angular app tries to connect to `localhost:8080` for API calls.
 This fails in production because the API is on a remote server, not the user's computer.

-Fix: Update src/app/services/tutorial.service.ts.
-Change the baseUrl from http://localhost:8080/api/... to a relative path: /api/....
-This forces the browser to use the current domain (handled by Nginx).
+**Fix:** Update `/frontend/src/app/services/tutorial.service.ts`.
+Change the baseUrl from `http://localhost:8080/api/...` to a relative path: `/api/tutorials....` This forces the browser to use the current domain (handled by Nginx).

 ### 2\.
 404 Not Found When Refreshing Page
-Issue: Navigating to http://<ip>/tutorials works via buttons, but refreshing the page gives a "404 Not Found Nginx" error.
+**Issue:** Navigating to `http://<ip>/tutorials` works via buttons, but refreshing the page gives a "404 Not Found Nginx" error.
 This is a Single Page Application (SPA) routing issue.

-Fix: You must add a custom nginx.conf to the Frontend container that includes try_files $uri $uri/ /index.html;.
+**Fix:** You must add a custom nginx.conf to the Frontend container that includes `try_files $uri $uri/ /index.html;`.
 This redirects unknown routes back to Angular so it can handle them.

 ### 3\.
 Pipeline Error: docker: 'compose' is not a docker command
-Issue: Amazon Linux installs the Docker Engine but often excludes the Docker Compose V2 plugin by default.
+**Issue:** Amazon Linux installs the Docker Engine but often excludes the Docker Compose V2 plugin by default.

-Fix: Manually install the plugin to /usr/local/lib/docker/cli-plugins/ (as shown in the Installation section) so that sudo docker compose works globally.
+**Fix:** Manually install the plugin to `/usr/local/lib/docker/cli-plugins/` (as shown in the Installation section) so that sudo docker compose works globally.